EV vs Gas Car in 2026: The Complete Cost Breakdown

 The Question Everyone's Asking

 Is an electric vehicle actually cheaper to own than a gas car in 2026?
-The short answer is: usually yes, over a 5-7 year horizon — but the margin has narrowed since the federal EV tax credit was restructured, and the math varies significantly by vehicle, location, and driving habits.
+The short answer is: usually yes, over a 5-7 year horizon — though the margin has shifted since the federal EV tax credit (Section 30D) expired September 30, 2025, and the math varies significantly by vehicle, location, and driving habits.

 The longer answer requires breaking down five cost categories that together determine which type of vehicle wins financially: purchase price, fuel costs, maintenance, insurance, and resale value.
 This article runs through each one with current 2026 data, then builds a complete picture with real vehicle comparisons.